 must learn it fully in order to fly on UNIX planes.
 Remaining little

 known to the general public, UNIX Air Transport often carries

 the freight of rival airlines.

 Only one person interfaces between the passengers and the baggage check-in, ticket seller, flight attendants and pilots.
 Passengers must use this person to interact with all the others.
 No matter which employees are encountered, they all look and act the same as the others.

 Ground crew are invisible to users of this airline.
-If you ask for details about operations, you are gently but firmly told that you don't need to know, don't want to know, and everything will be handled for you without you ever having to know.
+If you ask for details about operations, you are gently, but firmly, told that you don't need to know, don't want to know, and everything will be handled for you without you ever having to know.

 Windows Vista Air

-This airline charges to print tickets, but users can also print their own with no repercussions.
+Linuxtansa charges to print tickets, but users can also print their own with no repercussions.
 When passengers board a plane, a free toolkit is issued so that they can hook up the cockpit gauges and controls, and complete the interior to individual tastes.
 Once done, the experience is comfortable, the plane flies on schedule with minimal problems, and provides food, magazines and entertainment at no charge.